Nicola1971/Doclister-Tags-in-Ditto-Style/README.md

 * Display tags in Doclister item
 * Display tags on (item) page

-# Create a Doclister Blog like in Ditto:
+# Create a Doclister Blog like in Ditto or Update your old Ditto Blog to Doclister

 #### NOTE: the tutorial is based and tested on evolution 1.4 demo content